Editor's note

 The Curing Process

-- Use a glass or non-reactive container just a little bigger than your beef.
+- Use a glass or non-reactive container just a little bigger than your beef roast or brisket.
+It’s helpful if this container has a lid.

-- Unwrap your beef and place into this container.
-It is helpful if it has a lid.
+- Unwrap your beef and place it into the container.

 - Mix the whey, celery juice, salt, and spices and pour over the beef.
-If it is not covered, add more water or turn it over a few times daily.
+If it is not covered with liquid, add more water or be sure to turn it over a few times daily.

 - Use your judgment; you are doing fine.
 You may cure it in the refrigerator for about three to five days or upwards of ten days, or you can try the method outlined by Sally Fallon in her Nourishing Traditions cookbook, which encourages curing corned beef at room temperature for two days or so.